 We will offer upcoming clinics:

-Cost: There is a fee for attending clinics.
-Check back for clinic application and fees.
+Cost: There is a $25 fee for attending clinics.
+Click here to register for a clinic.

 What time do I show up for clinic and tryouts?